MaxvanHorssen/random-tilings/README.md

 ```python
  import RandomTilings as RT
 ```
-Note that by importing all necessary subroutines will be compiled by `Numba.njit`, therefore the first time importing this libbrary might take some time.
+Note that by importing all necessary subroutines will be compiled by `Numba.njit`, therefore the first time importing this library might take some time.

 ## Example - How to use
 Using `RandomTilings`, we can generate random tilings of both the Aztec diamond and the hexagon.
 The workflow is the same in both cases.